grandeto/laravel-restore-crashed-database-data-trait/README.md

 - A monolithic application crashes on Friday evening.
 - The latest snapshot is from Thursday.
-- The snapshot from Thursday is applied after the crash.
+- The snapshot from Thursday is applied on production after the crash.
 - Happily, the crashed database is successfully retrieved from the crashed server.
-- However, the restored application database is behind the crashed database.
-- Also, new data is constantly submitted to the restored database from Thursday that is now the operational production database.
+- However, the database from the snapshot is behind the restored crashed database and also, a new data is constantly submitted to the database from Thursday snapshot that is now the operational production database.
 - Thus, there is a one day gap between the crashed and restored database.

 -- The Task is missing data from Friday to be smoothly and correctly restored to the new production database.